norrisaftcc/norrisaftcc.github.io/index.md

 Current highest priority task is to get the CSC Capstone collaborating smoothly with Graphic Design students!
 Towards this goal, we're getting something (hopefully) pretty special set up)

+Thanks for your patience if you have other projects in the queue.
 ----

 ## 2024 Posts